vmchale/elliptic-fourier/README.md

 # elliptic-fourier

-Elliptic Fourier series in Futhark.
-This is used for approximating/characterizing contours of polygons.
+Elliptic Fourier series in J. This is used for approximating/characterizing contours of polygons.

 ## Use